edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Create embeddings and store them in the EdgeDB database
 -------------------------------------------------------
 Finally, we're ready to create embeddings for all sections and store them in the database we've created earlier.
-Let's make ``gpt`` folder in the project's root and ``generate-embeddings.ts`` file inside it, all code related to embeddings generation will be inside this folder.
-And ``generate-embeddings.ts`` is the main script we will run every time we want to re-generate embeddings.
+Let's make ``generate-embeddings.ts`` file inside the project root, all code related to embeddings generation will be inside this file.

 .. code-block:: bash

-    $ mkdir gpt && touch gpt/generate-embeddings.ts
+    $ mkdir gpt && touch generate-embeddings.ts

 Schema
 ^^^^^^